-You can configure advanced options to modify the behavior of the driver.
+You can configure advanced options to modify the behavior of the connector.

-The following instructions describe how to configure advanced options in a DSN and in the driver configuration tool.
-You can specify the connection settings described below in a DSN, in a connection string, or as driver-wide settings.
-Settings in the connection string take precedence over settings in the DSN, and settings in the DSN take precedence over driver-wide settings.
+The following instructions describe how to configure advanced options in a DSN and in the connector configuration tool.
+You can specify the connection settings described below in a DSN, in a connection string, or as connector-wide settings.
+Settings in the connection string take precedence over settings in the DSN, and settings in the DSN take precedence over connector-wide settings.